 If you are finding that you have a small gap of space behind the dumbell eyes,

-simply take the stray fibers of excess dubbing off of your piece of velcro, apply it to your thread with a dubbing loop and wrap it to fill the gap.
+simply take the stray fibers of excess dubbing off of your piece of velcro, apply it to your thread with a dubbing noodle and wrap it to fill the gap.
 The dubbing that is in your velcro should dub easily now since its only small fibers.

 Now its time to grab your bucktails!